 Embracing the New Normal

 Understand that this transition can be incredibly difficult and emotionally draining.
-Keep in mind that parents are always parents, even if there are no children living in the home.
-Many studies also suggest that mood improves once the last child has left the home, and there is a decrease in reported daily hassles.
-There are many ways single parents can enjoy the perks of empty nesting.
-By allowing themselves to put their needs first, exploring their unique interests and embracing this new chapter in life, single parents can move gracefully into this exciting time.
+Keep in mind that you will always be a parent even if there are no children living in your home.
+Many studies suggest that mood improves once the last child has left the home, and there is a decrease in reported daily hassles.
+There are many ways you can enjoy the perks of empty nesting.
+Although this can be a tricky transition, allow yourself to put your needs first, explore your unique interests and begin to embrace the positive aspects of this new chapter in your life.